 Disputes With Respect to Termination Payment.
 If the Defaulting Party disputes the Non-Defaulting Party’s calculation of the Termination Payment, in whole or in part, the Defaulting Party shall, within two (2) Business Days of receipt of Non-Defaulting Party’s explanation of the calculation of the Termination Payment, provide to the Non-Defaulting Party a detailed written explanation of the basis for such dispute; provided, however, that if the Termination Payment is due from the Defaulting Party, the Defaulting Party shall pay any undisputed amount and transfer Performance Assurance, if any, to the Non-Defaulting Party in an amount equal to the disputed amount of the Termination Payment.

 Closeout Setoff.
 After calculation of a Termination Payment in accordance with Section 5.4 (unless such Termination Payment was calculated as a result of a Product Termination Event), if the Defaulting Party would be owed the Termination Payment, the Non-Defaulting Party shall be entitled, at its option, to set off against such Termination Payment any amounts due and owing by the Defaulting Party to the Non-Defaulting Party or any of its Affiliates under any other agreements, instruments or undertakings between the Defaulting Party and the Non-Defaulting Party or any of its Affiliates.
 The remedy provided for in this Section shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any Party is at any time otherwise entitled (whether by operation of law, contract or otherwise).
-Notwithstanding the foregoing, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount owing by the Non-Defaulting Party under this Agreement until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion that all obligations of the Defaulting Party to make any payments of any kind whatsoever to the Non-Defaulting Party or any of its Affiliates or otherwise which are due and payable as of the Early Termination Date have been fully and finally paid in cash.
+Notwithstanding the foregoing, the Non-Defaulting Party shall not be required to pay to the Defaulting Party any amount owing by the Non-Defaulting Party under this Agreement until the Non-Defaulting Party receives confirmation satisfactory to it in its reasonable discretion that all obligations of the Defaulting Party to make any payments of any kind whatsoever to the Non-Defaulting Party or otherwise which are due and payable as of the Early Termination Date have been fully and finally paid in cash.

 PAYMENT AND NETTING